A Risk Assessment Framework to Evaluate Effects of Offshore Wind Farms on the California Upwelling Ecosystem

 Project Innovation

-The project team is conducting a numerical modeling study to determine potential changes in coastal upwelling due to offshore wind project development over a variety of environmental conditions.
-A number of baseline cases (no wind farms) will be modeled for a variety of climatologies and compared with modeled cases that include simulated offshore wind farms with varying characteristics in identified areas of interest.
-The methodology will combine coupled numerical atmospheric-ocean models.
-Results from the coupled models will provide an enhanced scientific understanding of the effects of wind energy reduction on nearshore ocean circulation.
+The project team conducted a numerical modeling study to determine potential changes in upwelling due to offshore wind project development over a variety of environmental conditions.
+A number of baseline cases (no wind farms) were modeled for a variety of climatologies and compared with modeled cases that include simulated offshore wind farms with varying characteristics in identified areas of interest.
+The methodology combined numerical atmospheric-ocean models.
+Results from the models provided an enhanced scientific understanding of the effects of wind energy reduction on nearshore ocean circulation.

 Project Goals